OpenTSDB/opentsdb.net/docs/source/user_guide/query/examples.rst

       }
   ]

 ..
 WARNING:: This is where a tagging scheme will stand or fall.
 Let's say you want to get just the data from timeseries #4.
 With the current system, you are unable to.
 You would send in query #2 ``m=sum:cpu.system{host=web1}`` thinking that it will return just the data from #4, but as we saw, you'll get the aggregate results for #1, #4, #5 and #6.
-To prevent such an occurance, you would need to add another tag to #4 that differentiates it from other timeseries in the group.
-Or if you've already commited, you can use TSUID queries.
+To prevent such an occurrence, you would need to add another tag to #4 that differentiates it from other timeseries in the group.
+Or if you've already committed, you can use TSUID queries.

 Query 4 - TSUID Query
 ---------------------